About Wayne

 His first novel, Cataloochee (2007) is still in print from Random House.
 His second, Requiem by Fire, is back in print (2020) from Leaning Chair Press, the publishing arm of Malaprop’s Bookstore and Café.

-A fourth novel, Shadow Family, is seeking a publisher.
-It’s an adoption story, told in three voices, that of a birth mother, an adoptive mom, and their mutual son.
+A third novel, Shadow Family, to be published by Madville Publishing in March, 2025, is an adoption story, told in three voices, that of a birth mother, an adoptive mom, and their mutual son.
+Here’s what Robert Morgan, author of Gap Creek, said about it:

-A new book, Woodsmoke (2021), from Blair, is his first foray into poetry.
+Woodsmoke (2021), from Blair, was his first foray into poetry.
 The main voice is that of Posey Green, an old Appalachian widower who heats his house with wood and reflects on nature and life.
 The secondary voice is that of Susan McFalls, a poet, who becomes his neighbor and friend.

 In his spare time he works up firewood.